 The study, which was commissioned by Legambiente, outlines a possible road map for the Climate Energy Plan.
 The results show that a reduction of 55% by 2030 could benefit Italy’s competitiveness, generating an additional 5.5 billion euro a year with the move away from combustibles, even taking into account the reduction in revenue, and the creation of 2.7 million new jobs.
 This would be made possible by reducing both imports of fossil fuels and energy consumption, with added health benefits.

-The first day of the Forum ended with the presentation of Legambiente’s dossier, “Comuni Rinnovabili 2018” (“Renewable Towns and Cities”), which provided an updated look at renewable energy sources in Italy.
-The research highlighted how the production of renewable sources has grown by over 50 TWh in a decade.
-This has disrupted the model based on fossil sources, with the proportion of green energy rising from 15% to 34.4% of electricity consumption and from 7% to 17.7% of overall consumption.
+The first day of the Forum ended with the presentation of Legambiente’s dossier, “Comuni Rinnovabili 2018” (“Renewable Towns and Cities 2018”), which provided an updated look at renewable energy sources in Italy.
+The research highlighted how the production from renewable sources has grown by over 50 TWh in a decade.
+This has disrupted the model based on fossil sources, with the contribution of green energy rising from 15% to 34.4% of electricity consumption and from 7% to 17.7% of overall consumption.
 These significant results could be a stimulus to reaching the most ambitious targets for 2030 to combat climate change and create a positive outlook for the environment and economy.

 This scenario is entirely in line with our company’s industrial strategy, which was outlined in the Industrial plan 2019-2021 presented to the financial community on 21 November in Milan.